olincollege/shades_adventure/index.md

 ![Alt Text](webimages/aaron.jpg)

-This game is dedicated to Aaron for being an awesome friend and having super cool glasses.
+This game is dedicated to Aaron for being an awesome friend and having cool glasses.